-Since its surprise launch early last month, the Apple AirPods Pro have been the talk of the true-wireless town.
+Since its surprise launch in fall 2019, the Apple AirPods Pro have been the talk of the true-wireless town.
 Improved ergonomics, water resistance, and noise cancellation (finally), the latest cord-free danglers to come out of Apple’s factory is the series’ best, as well as the current category leader.
-Take a look at the No. 1 spot on our Best Wireless Earbuds 2019 list for further substantiation.

-It was just a matter of time before Jabra, the previous claimer to the throne, responded with its own next-gen release, the Elite 75t.
+It was just a matter of time before Jabra, the previous leader in that race, responded with its own next-gen release, the Elite 75t.
 A sleek update to the beloved Elite 65t, these buds pack dynamic audio, longer battery life, and noise-cancelling technology into one of the tiniest designs we’ve seen.
-That does that make them any better than Apple’s sound-silencers?
-Let’s find out.
+So does that make them any better than Apple’s sound-silencers?
+Let's find out.

 |Apple AirPods Pro||Jabra Elite 75t|